build-server-protocol/build-server-protocol/docs/bsp.md

 document is subject to change and open for discussions, including core data structures.

-A protocol is only worth as much as the quality of the available clients and servers that implement the protocol.
+A protocol is only worth as much as the quality of the clients and servers that implement the protocol.
 There is a lot of activity in this area.

 On the client side, IntelliJ is the first client of the Build Server Protocol.
 There are several other language servers, like [Dotty